braksator/webarchiver/README.md

 + Right now when a match is found it gets used, even though it might be a subset of a longer match in another file.
 It would be possible to perform a full analysis of the files first before deciding which replacements to use.
 I suspect the current algorithm's behavior to match the first file against itself first is also a detriment in choosing matches.
-+ When deciding if a replacement is allowed (i.e. replacementAllowed()), this module does not take into consideration the number of occurrences of the duplicate (this data can be divined from match.occ) - it certainly could!

 ## BTW...